rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

      url: <https://api.github.com/repos/{Git-userName}/{Repository-Name}/issues>
    ...
    ```
+   - if we store the GitHub token in our Repository GitHub will block the token, so we need to enter it directly in the ArgoCD UI.

-   - After the first sync Open the application Details in the argoCD UI and change to the Parameters Tab and enter you token in the token field.
+   - After the first sync, Open the application Details in the argoCD UI, change to the Parameters Tab, and enter your token in the token field.
    ![ArgoCD App params](https://raw.githubusercontent.com/rhilconsultants/Application-Deployment-Workshop/main/Class%20artifacts/lab3-part2-ui.png)

    - Update the index.html file again, and see the sync process.